alerozene/audioFilter/README.md

 `rawdata.h and .cpp`
 This class sets the data to be filtered and plotted.
 The objects need to be of type QVector [line 5102 of qcustomplot.h]

+Some errors
+`No rule to make target '../../qcustomplot.h', needed by 'ui_plotter.h'.
+Stop` This error was caused by an automatic update in the path to the qcustomplot file